 Cody said that he likes to think about how he feels when he doesn’t workout—mentally and physically.

 “I also like to remind myself how lucky I am to have the ability to control my own mental and physical health through exercise.
 An opportunity that many people don’t have,” he said.

 Goals are meant to enhance your life, not cause additional stress or pressure.
 Coach Dani suggests setting long-term and short-term goals for yourself.

 “Setting short-term goals allows you to celebrate little wins throughout your fitness routine,” she said.
 “It can also keep you motivated and in a positive mindset.”

 When you find activities that you actually enjoy, you’ll be more likely to stick with it.
 Try out a variety of workouts and find the ones that you look forward to doing.

 “Don’t be afraid to try something new!”
 Caroline said.
 “Finding something you love doing is one of the best ways to create a consistent routine.”

-If you’re ready to try something new or are looking for a fitness community to join, come kick it with us and try a free class at Grit Box!
+If you’re ready to try something new or are looking for a fitness community to join, schedule your 10 day trial at Grit Box!